UAC Power Hitters

-The Unlimited Athletics Club Power Hitters are a professional volleyball club which was set to play in the Premier Volleyball League (formerly Shakey's V-League).
+The Unlimited Athletics Club Power Hitters, shortened as the UAC Power Hitters, were a women's professional volleyball team in the Philippines.
+The team planned to compete in the Premier Volleyball League (PVL) beginning with the 2021 Open Conference before deciding to take a leave of absence.

 History

 The Unlimited Athletics Club was originally formed as the Peak Form Lady Spikers and slated to be one of the new teams debuting in the Premier Volleyball League's 2021 season.
 The team was organized by Jovito Ong of the Philippine Confederation of Sports Development Foundation and sponsored by Peak Form, a sports conditioning and recovery center.
 In March 2021, the team reverted their name to UAC.
 On June 28, 2021, the PVL announced that the team has taken a leave of absence due to its inability to complete its roster for the 2021 PVL Open Conference.
+As of 2025, UAC has yet to compete.

-Current roster
+Planned roster

 For the 2021 Premier Volleyball League Open Conference.